GuroGuru/GuroGuru/README.md

 ---

-Welcome to my GitHub page!
+:octocat: Welcome to my GitHub page!

-👷 I've been working mostly with .NET applications and web development, as well as scraping for a brief period.
+:floppy_disk: I've been working mostly with .NET applications and web development, as well as scraping for a brief period.

-🧑‍🎨 Recently interested in game development and graphics programming.
+:space_invader: Recently interested in game development and graphics programming.

 Please feel free to explore and check what I've been up to!